 I noticed with a sharp intake of breath that a rare Minton majolica sconce (see photo) was sold in 2008 by Sothebies New York for over $20,000 USD.
 The estimate was in the region of $10000 - $15000.

-So, bearing in mind all my above proclamations of the near deity that is Mintons - trail blazer of much that is great in the world of high class decorative ceramics - from Minton bone china to majolica - let's have a quick look at values and price comparisons on today's online auction sites.
+So, bearing in mind all my above proclamations of the near deity that is Mintons - trail blazer of much that is great in the world of high class decorative ceramics - from Minton bone china to majolica - it's no surprise that it keeps its value today, even in a lesser market for fine china.

 As I already said, top end Minton, for example Christopher Dresser designs and rare majolica sells for 4 and 5-figure sums.